hwayne/learntla-v2/docs/core/modules.rst

 Shared TLA+ files should be in the same folder as your spec.

-.. todo:: The toolbox has a config option (TLA+ Preferences > TLA+ Library Path Functions) for reading modules from a shared directory.
+.. tip:: The toolbox has a config option (TLA+ Preferences > TLA+ Library Path Functions) for reading modules from a shared directory.
+Any module in this directory can be used by all your specifications.

 Once you have your module, how do you import it?
 There's a couple of ways: